sapphirepp/sapphirepp/doc/examples/scattering.md

 ## Implementation {#code}

 To implement the example in @sapphire, we need to create two.
 The first one is the header file `config.h` which implements compile time flags and the physical setup.
-The later one consist of the definition of the initial condition
+The later one consist of the definition of the initial condition $f_{lms, 0}$ @vfpref{InitialValueFunction}, the scattering frequency $\nu$
-$f_{lms, 0}$ "InitialValueFunction", the scattering frequency $\nu$ "ScatteringFrequency", the source $S$ "Source", the magnetic field $\mathbf{B}$ "MagneticField" and the background velocity field $\mathbf{u}$ "BackgroundVelocityField".
+@vfpref{ScatteringFrequency}, the source $S$ "Source", the magnetic field
+$\mathbf{B}$ @vfpref{MagneticField} and the background velocity field
+$\mathbf{u}$ @vfpref{BackgroundVelocityField}.
 The second file is a `.cpp` file that implements the main function.
 The since the physical setup is defined in the `config.h` file, the `main.cpp` will be nearly identical for most use-cases of @sapphire.
 The last file that has to be created is the `Parameter.prm` which defines the run time parameter of @sapphire.

 ## config.h {#config}